"You have to take those opportunities to write, even if it's a small amount. I've found that five minutes turns to thirty."

 We invite you to take Priscilla’s sage advice when it comes to both learning and creating.
 Don’t be scared of all that is left undone; be excited about all that you have the potential to do!

-We’d like to thank Priscilla for dropping this pearl of wisdom on us and if you’d like to hear more about her journey, give a listen to this episode of the MAKE IT podcast.
-You can also learn more about what she’s been up to at http://www.priscillawise.com/.
+We’d like to thank Priscilla for dropping this pearl of wisdom on us and if you’d like to learn about her latest endeavor as Vice President and Chief of Staff at World Wide Stages, go to www.worldwidestages.com.

 Be Better.
 Be Creative.
 Be Engaged.